datacoves/docs/docs/reference/admin-menu/service_connections.md

 For each environment we can see the associated environment, the service that uses the connection, the name of the service connection, the warehouse type, and whether the connection was tested to assure the credentials are valid.

-Each row contains 3 action buttons, Test Connection, How to use the connection(?), Edit, and Delete.
+Each row contains 3 action buttons: Test Connection, Edit, and Delete.

 Clicking the (?) icon will show the names of the ENVIRONMENT variables that will be injected into the service.
 These are what you must use in your dbt profiles.yml file.